Being There: an introduction to listening and counselling skills

 What form will the sessions take?

-This is a 12-week training course that will take place on Wednesday evenings from 8th January to 1st April 2020, with a half term break on 19th February.
+This is a 12-week training course that will take place during the Autumn Term 2021, on a Wednesday evening, between 8th September and 1st December (half term 27th October).

 Each session will last for two and a half hours – from 6.30pm to 9.00pm – and will begin with a theoretical seminar (involving short teaching sessions, small group discussions and skills demonstrations).
 This will be followed by a short coffee break, and then a listening skills practice session in small groups led by a facilitator.
 Here you will have the opportunity of listening to each other in order to practise and develop the skills you are learning.